Lafour News

 Thursday, 4 February 2010

-What to do when children who don't want to join in the dance class: New students
+What to do when new students don't want to join in the dance class

 This is a question that is frequently asked of me by dance teachers new to teaching the early years age group.
 Possible methods of approach will vary according to the specific circumstance.
 For the next few posts I will attempt to offer practical help based on personal experience to the various situations that I have encountered during my teaching career.
 Let us take for example the situation when a young child of 3yrs is new to the class.